-NCOP is currently focused on providing targeted higher education outreach to young people in years 9 to 13 living in particular geographic areas.
+The main focus of NCOP is to provide targeted higher education outreach to young people in years 9 to 13 living in particular geographic areas.

 There are 29 local partnerships of universities, colleges, local authorities, LEPs, employers and others who work together to develop and deliver NCOP locally.
 Where appropriate they work closely with related programmes and initiatives, such as the Department for Education opportunity areas.

 During 2017-18 NCOP partnerships worked with around 1,500 schools and colleges to deliver sustained and progressive programmes of targeted higher education outreach with 121,520 young people.

 The programme is intended to complement and add value to the work that higher education providers undertake through their access and participation plans, in particular work that is best delivered in collaboration.

 NCOP phase two

 There are two elements of NCOP phase two: